emilkarlen/exactly-docs/tutorial/test-case/rep-exe/index.rst

 A test case is represented by a text file.
 A single file represents a single test case.

-The following test case confirms that the `cat` program on the system copies stdin to stdout:
+The following test case confirms that the :command:`cat` program on the system copies stdin to stdout:

 .. literalinclude:: examples/cat.case

-If the file `cat.case` contains this text, then Exactly can execute it:
+If the file :file:`cat.case` contains this text, then Exactly can execute it:

 .. code-block:: console